dharmab/bmw-f750gs-f850gs/key-battery.md

 The key fob for the keyless ignition uses a CR2032 lithium button cell battery.
 The motorcycle will display a message when this battery needs to be replaced.
-In my experience, the factory battery needed replacement after 1 year, and the replacment I bought off Amazon hit 50% after 4 years.
+In my experience, the factory battery needed replacement after 1 year, and the Energizer I replaced mine with hit 50% after 4 years.

 To replace the battery, flip the physical key open and then place your finger in the void left by the key.
 Pry up on the battery cover until it pops open.